MiLab-HITSZ/PromptShield/README.md

 This repository contains the supplementary code for the paper "PromptShield: Adversarial Prompt Tuning against Backdoor Attacks in Vision-Language Models".

 PromptShield introduces a novel backdoor purification framework based on adversarial prompt tuning, designed to provide universal, transferable, and efficient defense for multimodal models in real world deployment.
-PromptShield is the first framework to demonstrate robust defense across various attacks and datasets while supporting prompt-free deployment, oneering a "one training, multiple deployments" paradigm.
+PromptShield is the first framework to demonstrate robust defense across various attacks and datasets while supporting prompt-free deployment, pioneering a "one training, multiple deployments" paradigm.
 It requires only a single training phase to enable deployment across different attacks and datasets without additional fine-tuning.